Medically reviewed by Drugs.com. Last updated on Oct 15, 2022.

-Influenza is a viral infection that attacks your respiratory system — your nose, throat and lungs.
+Flu (influenza) is an infection of the nose, throat and lungs, which are part of the respiratory system.
 Influenza is commonly called the flu, but it's not the same as stomach "flu" viruses that cause diarrhea and vomiting.

-For most people, the flu resolves on its own.
+Most people with the flu get better on their own.
 But sometimes, influenza and its complications can be deadly.
 People at higher risk of developing flu complications include:

 - Adults older than age 65